ashitasai/portfolio/final_project_Ashita_pt3.md

 One of the main things I learned in part III is to close the story loop.
 I started off by talking about cardiovascular disease at the beginning of my story, but quickly transitioned to calories and diets.
 As I approached the end of my story, I was not satisfied as I felt something was missing.
 I spoke to a few individuals and they mentioned that I need to close the loop and tie my story back to cardiovascular disease.
 I did this by restating the title of my presentation at the very end.
 I felt this summarized the purpose of my story well and was simple and catchy for my audience to remember.

 ## Sources
 Please find all my sources and citations [here](https://ashitasai.github.io/portfolio/final_project_sources.html).
+I have also referenced them where necessary on my Shorthand site.